aryan2820/TaskMate-Web-/README.md

 npm start

 ## About Project
-In the project the code for To-Do List is written solemnly using React.js The code written for navbar and its links is purely written using HTML, CSS and Bootstrap.
+In the project the code for To-Do List is written solemnly using React.js and  the code written for navbar and its links is purely written using HTML, CSS and Bootstrap.

 ## Contributing